ImageGCN: Multi-Relational Image Graph Convolutional Networks for Disease Identification with Chest X-rays: Methods

 \subsection{ImageGCN}

-However, Eq. \ref{eq:matrgcn} can not be directly extended to an ImageGraph as Fig. \ref{fig:ImageGraph}(a), where the original feature for each image is a 3-dimensional tensor ($channels \times width \times height $).
+Given the feature matrix of nodes(\ie $H^{(0)}$) and all the adjacency matrices for all relations between the nodes (\ie $A_r$), we can learn an informative representation for each node through Eq. \ref{eq:matrgcn} However, Eq. \ref{eq:matrgcn} can not be directly extended to an ImageGraph like Fig. \ref{fig:ImageGraph}(a), where the original feature for each image is a 3-dimensional tensor ($channels \times width \times height $).
 If we flatten the tensor and use the linear transformation matrix $W_r^{(k)}$ for message passing, the transformation matrix will be extremely large, low efficiency and even low non-linear expressive capacity.
 To tackle this issue, in our ImageGCN, we propose to design flexible message passing methods between images as

-where $f_r^{(k)}$ is the kernel Message Passing Unit (MPU) corresponding to relation $r$ in layer $k$, $H^{(k)}$ can be a 4-dimensional tensor ($images \times channels \times width \times height $) that is the representations of the all images in the $k$th layer, $H^{(0)}$ is the original pixel-level input tensor of images.
+where $f_r^{(k)}$ is the kernel Message Passing Unit (MPU) corresponding to relation $r$ in layer $k$, $H^{(k)}$ is the input of the $k$th layer and the output of the $(k-1)$th layer, it can be a 4-dimensional tensor ($images \times channels \times width \times height $) that is the representations of the all images in the $k$th layer. $H^{(0)}$ is the original pixel-level input tensor of images.
 In the last layer, $H^{(k)}$ should be a matrix where each row corresponds to a distributed representation of an image.
-The multiplication between a matrix and a tensor in Eq. \ref{eq:imagegcn} is expanded correspondingly.
+The multiplication between a matrix ($A_r$) and a tensor ($f_r^{(k)}(H^{(k)})$) is involved in Eq. \ref{eq:imagegcn}.
+We expand the multiplication operation between matrices to a matrix $M$ and a tensor $T$ as